-The audit committee oversees the internal audit function and oversees the accounting and financial reporting processes of the company and the audits of the financial statements of the company.
-The full responsibilities of the audit committee are set forth in its audit committee charter.
-The audit committee charter, which is reviewed and updated annually, was approved by the Board of Directors and is attached hereto as Appendix A.
+The Audit Committee assists the Board in its oversight of our financial reporting, internal controls and audit functions, and is directly responsible for the appointment, retention, compensation and oversight of the work of our independent auditors.
+The full responsibilities of the Audit Committee are set forth in the Audit Committee charter.
+The Audit Committee charter, which is reviewed and updated annually, was approved by the Board of Directors and is attached hereto as Appendix A.

-The audit committee reviews the scope of the annual audit by Sohu's independent auditors and internal auditors, monitors Sohu's internal financial and accounting controls and procedures and appoints the independent auditors.
-In fulfilling its responsibilities, the audit committee:
+The Audit Committee reviews the scope of the annual audit by Sohu's independent auditors and internal auditors, monitors Sohu's internal financial and accounting controls and procedures and appoints the independent auditors.
+In fulfilling its responsibilities, the Audit Committee:

-- o discussed and considered the independence of PricewaterhouseCoopers, reviewing as necessary all relationships and services which might bear on PricewaterhouseCoopers's objectivity as outside auditor; - o received written affirmation from PricewaterhouseCoopers that it is in fact independent; - discussed the overall audit process, receiving and reviewing all reports of PricewaterhouseCoopers; - involved PricewaterhouseCoopers in the audit committee's review of Sohu's financial statements and related reports with management; - o provided to PricewaterhouseCoopers full access to the audit committee and the full Board of Directors to report on all appropriate matters; and - o discussed with PricewaterhouseCoopers all matters required to be reviewed under generally accepted auditing standards.
+- discussed and considered the independence of PricewaterhouseCoopers, reviewing as necessary all relationships and services which might bear on PricewaterhouseCoopers's objectivity as independent auditors; - o received written affirmation from PricewaterhouseCoopers that it is in fact independent; - o discussed the overall audit process, receiving and reviewing all reports of PricewaterhouseCoopers; - o involved PricewaterhouseCoopers in the Audit Committee's review of Sohu's financial statements and related reports with management; - o provided to PricewaterhouseCoopers full access to the Audit Committee and the full Board of Directors to report on all appropriate matters; and - o discussed with PricewaterhouseCoopers all matters required to be reviewed under generally accepted auditing standards.

-The audit committee met with selected members of management and PricewaterhouseCoopers to review financial statements, including quarterly reports, discussing such matters as the quality of earnings; estimates, reserves and accruals; the suitability of accounting principles; financial reporting decisions; and audit adjustments.
+The Audit Committee met with selected members of management and PricewaterhouseCoopers to review financial statements, including quarterly reports, discussing such matters as the quality of earnings; estimates, reserves and accruals; the suitability of accounting principles; financial reporting decisions; and audit adjustments.

-The audit committee selected PricewaterhouseCoopers as Sohu's outside auditor.
-In addition, the audit committee considered the quality and adequacy of Sohu's internal controls and made recommendations to the full Board of Directors for enhancing such controls.
+The Audit Committee selected PricewaterhouseCoopers as Sohu's independent auditors.
+In addition, the Audit Committee considered the quality and adequacy of Sohu's internal controls and made recommendations to the full Board of Directors for enhancing such controls.

-Based upon its work and the information received in the inquiries outlined above, the audit committee recommended to Sohu's Board of Directors that Sohu's audited financial statements be included in Sohu's Annual Report on Form 10-K for the year ended December 31, 2004 for filing with the Securities and Exchange Commission.
+Based upon its work and the information received in the inquiries outlined above, the Audit Committee recommended to Sohu's Board of Directors that Sohu's audited financial statements be included in Sohu's Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the Securities and Exchange Commission.